awdemos/awdemos/README.md

 - [Dive](https://github.com/wagoodman/dive) - A tool for exploring each layer in an image, analyzing the contents, and discovering ways to shrink the size of your Docker/OCI image.
 - [Podman](https://podman.io/) - A daemonless container engine for developing, managing, and running OCI Containers.
 - [nerdctl](https://github.com/containerd/nerdctl) - Docker-compatible CLI for containerd.
+- [Fedora Silverblue](https://silverblue.fedoraproject.org/) - Fedora Silverblue is a variant of the Fedora Workstation with an immutable desktop operating system aimed at good support for container-focused workflows.

 ## Development Tools and IDEs
 - [Kitty Terminal](https://sw.kovidgoyal.net/kitty/) - A fast, feature-rich, GPU based terminal emulator.